Last updated on May 10, 2025

 DIFFICULTY LEVEL: Challenging (mainly due to an altitude over 4200 meters above sea level).

 At 4,220 meters, Tajumulco is the highest peak in Central America.
 This hike is for the truly adventurous hikers seeking a multi-day experience.
-The trail offers diverse landscapes, from lush valleys to rocky ascents, and culminates in breathtaking views that stretch for miles.
-Travelers typically camp at the summit, enjoying the experience of sleeping under the stars.
+The trail leads through diverse landscapes and culminates in breathtaking views that stretch for miles across the valleys and the volcano peak.

 The best hikes in Guatemala.

 Permits and fees required for the hike are included within the tour price.
 I was hiking alone, only with my tour guide.
 The backpack is extremely heavy and that’s the worst part of the tour 😉 But you need to bring a tent, plastic covers for rain protection, food and plenty of water, as there is nothing available on the way up.
-You will camp in the forest at the foot of Tajumulco, which is a fabulous hiking adventure!
+Tajumulco Volcano is a great hike and it’s a chance to witness incredible volcanic landscapes.

 The best hikes in Guatemala.